Skip to content

 • B12 deficiency

-• Presentation: neurologic changes (subacute combined degeneration), paresthesia, ataxia, dementia (reversible with early treatment)
+• Presentation: neurologic changes (subacute combined degeneration), paresthesias, ataxia, dementia (reversible with early treatment)

 • Etiology: malnutrition (alcoholics, vegan), pernicious anemia, gastrectomy, Crohn’s disease, chronic pancreatitis, celiac disease